-Investment income, of \$9,000 in 2021 and \$149,000 in 2020, primarily consists of interest from money market funds and United States Treasury securities.
-The decrease in 2021 investment income is primarily attributable to lower interest rates on United States Treasury Bills.
+Interest income of \$331,000 in 2022 and \$9,000 in 2021, primarily consists of interest from money market funds and United States Treasury securities.
+The increase in 2022 interest income reflects higher interest rates on United States Treasury Bills.

-Equity in earnings of affiliates represents CIBL's investment in a merger/arbitrage limited partnership investment.
-CIBL's share of these earnings was \$128,000 in 2021 and \$46,000 in 2020.
+Equity in income of a limited partnership investment represents CIBL's investment in a merger/arbitrage limited partnership investment.
+CIBL's share of these earnings was \$35,000 and \$128,000 in 2022 and 2021, respectively.